SUPERSERIES FINALS 2013 – Qualifiers line up for a different sort of championship

 With only two current Olympic gold medallists and three World Champions, next month’s Superseries Finals will feature 61 players who very deservedly will be fighting for the third biggest purse […]

-With only two current Olympic gold medallists and three World Champions, next month’s will feature 61 players who very deservedly will be fighting for the third biggest purse in badminton.
+With only two current Olympic gold medallists and three World Champions, next month’s Finals will feature 61 players who very deservedly will be fighting for the third biggest purse in badminton.

 By Don Hearn.
 Photos: Badmintonphoto

-The ‘regular season’ of the OSIM BWF World has ended with the Hong Kong Open providing three changes to the top eight but confirmation for over a dozen more that they will be in on the party when the BWF Finals return next month to Malaysia.
+The ‘regular season’ of the OSIM BWF World Superseries has ended with the Hong Kong Open providing three changes to the top eight but confirmation for over a dozen more that they will be in on the party when the BWF return next month to Malaysia.
 While this badminton-loving nation was the site of the first two editions, the Finals will have their first turn in the nation’s capital at the Kuala Lumpur Badminton Stadium in Cheras.

 It’s a smaller venue than the facility in Bukit Jalil that is home to January’s Malaysia Open but then, the field for this event is always small in number while big on talent.
 The Finals are also third in prize money and second in points on the annual badminton calendar; however, since the field includes only the top 8 players from each discipline, in the 2013 Superseries rankings, each player is likely to end up with a bigger share of each of these.